Omar-ALkhateeb/pharmacy-api/readme.md

 ## Notes:

 * Product must be created first.
+* User will reference product in stock-in and stock-out with product's SKU.
+If product with such SKU doesn't exist, response will be 422.
 * Product can be updated, but only its name.
 * Product can be destroyed (only if there is no stock-in and stock-out for that product).
 * User may create negative stock.
+* Stock in and Stock out can be updated and deleted.
+* Product current quantity is not stored in database.

 ## Request Samples:
 (Check `configs/routes` for more detail.)